veloblank/images-and-the-asset-pipeline-v-000/README.md

 Most web applications have images.
 Just like JavaScript and Stylesheets, the Asset Pipeline makes dealing with images easier.
 The Asset Pipeline helps us build paths and deal with caching problems.

 ## Where do images go?
 Where do we put our images so the Asset Pipeline can find them?
 We can put them in the `app/assets/images` directory.
 By default, this path is already included in the asset paths.
 It's possible to add more image paths to the asset paths by adding to `Rails.application.assets.paths`.
 Once the additional path has been added, we can access it using the standard `/assets` url.
 The cool thing here is we can use one URL path that maps to a bunch of different folders.
 For example the URL "/assets/logo.png" will look in all the folders in the asset paths for that image, but no matter where it's located its URL never changes.

 If you pop open the console and type in `Rails.application.assets.paths` you'll see an array of the paths Rails considers to be asset paths.
-So techically, you could add an image to `assets/stylesheets` and Rails would find it, but that would be confusing to your coworkers.
+So technically, you could add an image to `assets/stylesheets` and Rails would find it, but that would be confusing to your coworkers.
 Because it's an array, you can easily shovel in more directories if you have images in places not on the list.
 In your `application.rb` you could do something like this.

 ```ruby
 #application.rb